Phantasy Star (video game): Legacy

 The game introduced many elements that later became staples of the RPG genre.
 Its fusion of science fiction with medieval fantasy contrasted with the traditional fantasy seen in other RPGs of its era.
 Nintendo Power explained that Phantasy Star "was the first RPG to break out of the Dragon Quest / Dungeons & Dragons mold of generic Arthurian fantasy by introducing sci-fi elements".
 The inclusion of pre-defined characters with unique personalities and abilities in the game is also considered revolutionary when compared to the customizable characters in other RPGs.
 The graphics are considered ahead of their time, particularly the 3D dungeons and monster animations.
 It was also one of the earliest video games to feature a female protagonist, which Nintendo Life called "perhaps [its] most revolutionary aspect".

 Phantasy Star launched the careers of its staff.
 Some worked on a series of sequels starting on the Mega Drive, known as some of the best RPGs of their era.
-Both programmer Yuji Naka and artist Rieko Kodama worked on the sequel Phantasy Star II (1989), and Kodama directed Phantasy Star IV: The End of the Millennium (1993), considered by some to be one of the greatest games ever made.
+Both programmer Yuji Naka and artist Rieko Kodama worked on the sequel Phantasy Star II (1989), and Kodama directed Phantasy Star IV: The End of the Millennium (1993), considered by some industry journalists to be one of the greatest games ever made.
 She later served as producer on Skies of Arcadia (2000), a critically acclaimed RPG for the Dreamcast.
 Meanwhile, Naka served as producer on Phantasy Star Online (2000), the first online RPG for home consoles.
-Character designer Naoto Ohshima went on to create the character Sonic the Hedgehog and collaborated with Naka on several games including Sonic the Hedgehog (1991), Nights into Dreams (1996) and Burning Rangers (1998).
+Character designer Naoto Ohshima went on to create the character Sonic the Hedgehog and collaborated with Naka on several games including the Sonic the Hedgehog series, Nights into Dreams (1996), and Burning Rangers (1998); Sonic Team would later take over the series.